By David Joel Miller.

 This is not an isolated incident.
 Abuse of prescription medications, popping the old folk’s pills, is replacing Methamphetamine as the drug of choice for today teens in many places across America.

-Kids have always raided the old folks stash, purloined the liquor and smoked dads weed, but this is different and more ominous.
+Kids have always raided the old folk’s stash, purloined the liquor and smoked dads weed, but this is different and more ominous.
 Kids are ending up in emergency rooms from overdoses of unknown prescription medication.
 Frequently the teens don’t know what they have taken.
 Not the pharmaceutical names or the consequences.
-With the rapid increase in prescription drugs on the market the standard drug tests don’t begin to detect all the life threatening drugs or combinations teens may have taken.
+With the rapid increase in prescription drugs on the market the standard drug tests don’t begin to detect all the life-threatening drugs or combinations teens may have taken.

 Combine unknown prescription drugs with alcohol or the new synthetic drugs and the results can be fatal.
 The casualties add up at an ever more rapid rate.
-Today’s teens are more likely to become addicted to prescription pain killers than to illegal street drugs.
+Today’s teens are more likely to become addicted to prescription painkillers than to illegal street drugs.

-The liver may work hard, but put alcohol in the blood stream and that poor little liver is overwhelmed.
+The liver may work hard, but put alcohol in the bloodstream and that poor little liver is overwhelmed.
 It just can’t cope with all those pills.
 Lots of bad things including death can happen.

 We try to control this.
-At least I hope doctors are tying.
+At least I hope doctors are trying.
 When they see someone who is abusing prescription drugs, or just that grandma is using too many, they may not write more prescriptions.
 Grandchild’s supply may dry up.